 - Lipstick especially should be toxin-free.
 Think about it — by the end of a few hours, your lipstick or gloss is gone.
 Maybe a little of it went on someone’s cheek or the edge of a glass, but mostly…you ate it.
 I use W3ll People’s lip glosses.
 Burt’s Bees also makes some decent lip glosses.
 More and more brands are coming out with safe ingredients, thank Goddess.

 6. Keep a positive frame of mind.
 Use mantras such as “I am healthy and happy.”
 Your mind has unbelievable power over your body.

 7. Avoid unnecessary medications.
 As with everything else, avoiding unknown and known carcinogens is the key.
 Try the natural method of healing first, not as a last resort.

 8. Sweat at least once per day.
 A hot bath, a good workout, or just dancing or gardening may be enough to get a light or heavy sweat that will help toxins leave your body.

 10. Stop smoking.
 I used to smoke, until one day I had this revelation: this costs me money, it smells, it’s terrible for my health, and it doesn’t even give me a high or a buzz of any sort.
 Forget about it!
-I threw that last ciggie out the window and never looked back.
+I threw that last cig out the window (looking back now I’m so ashamed to have been a smoker AND a litterer!) and never looked back.